brian-j-smith/Mamba.jl/doc/mcmc/distributions.rst

     #.
 Create a ``quote`` block for the new distribution.
 Assign the block a variable name, say ``extensions``, preceded by the ``@everywhere`` macro to ensure compatibility when **julia** is run in multi-processor mode.

     #.
 The *Distributions* packages contains the types and method definitions for new distributions.
-Load the package within the block.
+Load the package and import some needed methods within the block.

         .. code-block:: julia

             using Distributions
+            import Distributions: minimum, maximum

     #.
 Declare a new subtype, say ``D``, within the block.
 Create a constructor for the subtype that accepts un-typed arguments and explicitly converts them in the constructor body to the proper types for the fields of ``D``.
 Implementing the constructor in this way ensures that it will be callable with the *Mamba* ``Stochastic`` and ``Logical`` types.